dlhawe/dlhawe/README.md

 - 👋 Hi, I’m @dlhawe
 - 👀 I’m interested in moving from project management into the security space
 - 🌱 I’m currently learning python from several sources
-- 💞️ I’m looking to collaborate on security related topics
+- 💞️ I’m looking to collaborate on python and/or security-related topics
 - 📫 How to reach me: dlhawe@gmail.com

 <!---